ZachEsenbock/codex/codex-rs/taskflow/README.md

  - Toggle layout with `--ui-layout=tabbed|grid` (tabbed is the default).
 The `grid` layout may be a no‑op placeholder initially.
  - Without `--ui`, non‑UI mode remains unchanged.

+Planner overlay (when auto‑planning):

+- If your task definition uses auto‑planning, enabling `--ui` shows a lightweight, full‑screen planner overlay while the planner runs.
+- Visuals: a single pane with header "Planning…" (cyan), optional banner for errors/warnings, and a scrollable log area.
+- Keys: PageUp/PageDown/Home/End scroll the planner log; `Esc` is ignored; there is no input composer.
+- On success, the overlay closes and the normal dashboard starts.
+On failure, the overlay shows an error banner and exits non‑zero.
+- Planner logs continue to be written under `~/.codex/planner-logs/` (`stdout.log`, `stderr.log`).

 Flags summary:

 - `--ui`: enable the interactive dashboard.
 - `--ui-layout=tabbed|grid`: select layout (grid may be a placeholder).
+ - Network access: sub‑agents (including the planner) run with the workspace‑write sandbox and network enabled by default.
+This keeps writes scoped to the repo/TMP while allowing HTTP.
+Override with `-c sandbox_workspace_write.network_access=false` or `--sandbox read-only|danger-full-access`.

 Keybinds (minimal set, consistent with codex‑cli):